-Angling and Fishing Conservation Fishermen play an important role in protecting and conserving the aquatic environment.
-They act as guardians of the waters in which they fish and are often the first to detect and report pollution incidents or other environmental problems that need to be addressed.
-Sustainable fishing respects marine ecosystems and adapts to the rate of reproduction of fish to maintain balance and ensure the survival of all species.
-New research shows that recreational fishing can sometimes be a big problem, especially for threatened species of marine fish.
+Angling and Fishing Conservation is an important part of protecting and conserving the aquatic environment.
+Fishermen are often the first to detect and report pollution incidents or other environmental problems that need to be addressed.
+Sustainable fishing practices respect marine ecosystems and adapt to the rate of reproduction of fish to maintain balance and ensure the survival of all species.
+Recent research has shown that recreational fishing can sometimes be a problem, particularly for threatened species of marine fish.

 However, sustainable fisheries and sustainable fish farming (aquaculture) have a positive effect on species and the environment.
 Seafood such as mussels, oysters and clams are beneficial to our waters, as they use filtration systems inside their own bodies to purify the water around them.
 They even eliminate dangerous pathogens and chemicals by absorbing them.
 Unfortunately, fishing and fishery pollution are major contributors to declining ocean health and water quality.